 Parakeets are omnivores but rely on grains and seeds primarily for their nutritional needs.
 They may take the occasional insect or invertebrate.
 They may also feed on vegetation and fruits if available.
-Like other parrots, Budgies are remarkably intelligent and can find food when they need it.
+Like other parrots, parakeets are remarkably intelligent and can find food when they need it.

 The Captive Pet Bird

 The expression, eat like a bird, is a misconception.
 Parakeets, like others of their kind, will typically consume more than their body weight every day!
 Many people also include fruits and vegetables, like spinach, to cover their parakeets’ nutritional needs.
 That leads us to our first caveat about giving your pet this green.
-Fresh produce should make up no more than 25% of your Budgie’s daily intake.
+Fresh produce should make up no more than 25% of your parakeet’s daily intake.

 The Nutritional Value of Spinach

 Now, let’s consider what spinach has to offer your pet.
 A 100-gram serving is over 92% water.
 It is also an excellent source of calcium, potassium, and vitamin A. Unfortunately, the advice Popeye the Sailorman gave about eating your spinach for its iron content isn’t true.
 That portion only contains 1.05 mg.
 However, that fact doesn’t negate that it has some nutritional value for your parakeet.

 The Problem with Oxalates

 The other more serious caveat about feeding your parakeet spinach concerns its oxalate content.
 When foods containing these ingredients are consumed, the body converts them to oxalic acid.
 The problem is that these chemical compounds can bind with other minerals.